 We all feel a bit stressed from time to time.
-Whether you’re fed up with your computer being on a permanent freeze mode or trying to get a seat on the train during your morning commute, work can be stressful.
-However, when stress really festers and starts to get too much, it can make your work life unbearable.
-But, there are ways to stop yourself from reaching that point.
+Whether you’re fed up with your computer being on a permanent freeze mode or struggling to find the information for an important presentation, work can be stressful.

 Do you feel alone at work?
 If you don’t have anyone you can talk to at work, it can lead to workplace stress similar to a bullied kid in the playground – and it’s nothing to be embarrassed about.
 If you can, find someone you can confide in – whether it’s a colleague, someone in HR or find the courage to tell your boss.
 It is their job to ensure you have the support you need and they must make arrangements to ensure your voice is heard.